At Clear Voice we are committed to protecting your privacy and being transparent about how we use

 Clear Voice has a complaints procedure for their services.
 Complaints must be reported in writing

-either via an email or using the complaints form which can be found on the website.
+either via an email or using the contact us form which can be found on the website.

 How we keep your data safe and who has access